moliver28/research-handbook/content/handbook/sales/commercial/enablement/required7.md

    <td><strong>Why?</strong></td>
   </tr>
   <tr>
-   <td><strong>Logging call notes with (ii) in the title</strong></td>
+   <td><strong>Logging call notes & Customer visits with (ii) in the title</strong></td>
    <td>Every verbal interaction with an account is logged.</td>
    <td>It is important to have a log of what was discussed previously, as no one has a memory that good.
 It also enables your buddy or manager to take over.
-In addition, the Customer Success Managers, Solutions Architects and Product teams review call notes for their own jobs.</td>
+In addition, the Customer Success Managers, Solutions Architects and Product teams review call notes for their own jobs.
+If you go visit your customer please log your notes under "Customer Onsite".</td>
   </tr>
   <tr>
    <td><strong>Rank/tier all of your accounts </strong></td>